 This replication of a Moroccan market sits beneath a stunning natural rock formation against a gorgeous desert backdrop.
 Two levels house 35 stores and restaurants that encircle a courtyard and amphitheater.
 Gifts, art, and clothing with the distinct flavor of the Southwest can be found in many boutiques and shops.
 A great place to shop for regional and custom gift items, including apparel and accessories, fossils and minerals, hand-crafted leather goods, unique gifts and art.
 The Heard Museum North, a satellite of the Native American crafts museum in Phoenix, adds a touch of high culture to a day of commercialism.
-Free concerts are given on summer Thursday nights.

 Scottsdale may be associated with cowboy art and an Old West aesthetic, but this district nestled in the heart of downtown possesses a thriving contemporary arts scene.
 Intimate galleries showcase a broad spectrum of art media, including painting, photography, sculpture, and mixed-media pieces.
 Local artists are strongly represented along with several nationally-recognized names.
 Boutiques featuring Southwestern jewelry and crafts also ply their wares.
 The first Thursday of each month finds the street alive with gallery openings, live music, and refreshments during the popular free artwalk.
 Come here to get an authentic taste of downtown Scottsdale and pick up some locally made art.